15 Ways to Improve Brand Perception in Customers

 Make sure to:

-- Follow up with customers: Check if they're satisfied with their purchase.
+- Follow up with customers to check whether they’re satisfied with their purchase.

 - Provide support: Respond quickly to questions or issues they may have.